 “Extraordinary Dispatch” means the generation of Energy by the Facility pursuant to direction by ERCOT for purposes of alleviating a transmission system emergency irrespective of whether such Energy is committed under any Transaction entered into by FRONTERA or EPMI.

-“Facility” means the electric generating facility owned and operated by FRONTERA located in Hildalgo County, Texas, which produces Energy for sale under the terms of this Agreement.
+“Facility” means the natural gas fired electric generating facility (with a nominal capacity of 480 Mw) owned and operated by FRONTERA located in Hildalgo County, Texas.

-“Financing Parties” means those parties from whom FRONTERA intends to borrow funds in order to acquire or finance the acquisition of the Facility and to whom FRONTERA may be required to provide a security interest in the Facility or this Agreement, or who, in the Event of a Default, may acquire certain rights to the Facility or under this Agreement.
+“Financing Parties” means those parties from whom FRONTERA intends to borrow funds in order to acquire or finance the acquisition of the Facility and to whom FRONTERA may be required to provide a security interest in the Facility or this Agreement, or who, in the Event of a Default by FRONTERA, may acquire certain rights to the Facility or under this Agreement.

-“Financial Security” means the irrevocable letter of credit issued by EPMI in favor of FRONTERA or a guarantee of payment of all amounts due from EPMI under this Agreement issued by Enron Corporation either of which are considered satisfactory to FRONTERA and its lenders under this Agreement.
+“Financial Security” means the irrevocable letter of credit issued by EPMI in favor of FRONTERA or a guarantee of payment of all amounts due from EPMI under this Agreement issued by Enron Corp..

-"Force Majeure” means an event not anticipated as of the effective date that (i) is not within the reasonable control of the Party relying thereon and (ii) could not have been prevented or avoided by such Party through the exercise of due diligence.
-Subject to the foregoing, Force Majeure includes, without limitation, unavailability of fuel as a result of Force Majeure (as defined herein and applied to third parties), floods, earthquakes, storms, fires, civil disturbances or disobedience, acts of industrial disorder which are part of a national or regional strike or labor dispute, labor or material shortages, actions or restraints by court order, sabotage, actions or restraints by court order or public or governmental authority or arbitration award (so long as the claiming Party has not sought and has opposed, to the extent reasonable, such actions or restraints).
+"Force Majeure” means an event not anticipated as of the Effective Date that (i) is not within the reasonable control of the Party relying thereon and (ii) could not have been prevented or avoided by such Party through the reasonable exercise of due diligence.
+Subject to the foregoing, the following things would constitute Force Majeure to the extent that they affected a Party’s ability to perform under this Agreement:, unavailability of fuel as a result of Force Majeure (as defined herein and applied to third parties), floods, earthquakes, storms, fires, civil disturbances or disobedience, acts of industrial disorder which are part of a national or regional strike or labor dispute, labor or material shortages, actions or restraints by court order, sabotage, actions or restraints by court order or public or governmental authority or arbitration award (so long as the claiming Party has not sought and has opposed, to the extent reasonable, such actions or restraints).

 “FRONTERA” means Frontera Generation Limited Partnership, the owner and operator of the Facility.

-“Fuel Costs” means the cost of all natural gas, together with all charges imposed for the transportation of such natural gas to the Facility, including any reservation charge, commodity charge, transportation related fuel, ACA charges, GRI charges, penalty charges, balancing charges or any other amount assessed by the seller or transporter of such natural gas, less any revenues received as a result of any fuel-related transactions including the release of any firm capacity, the sale of any natural gas by EPMI for and on behalf of FRONTERA, which are conducted in accordance with the approved Fuel Management Plan.
+“Fuel Costs” means the cost of all natural gas [purchased in connection with the operation of the Facility], together with all charges imposed for the transportation of such natural gas to the Facility, including any reservation charge, commodity charge, transportation related fuel, ACA charges, GRI charges, penalty charges, balancing charges or any other amount assessed by the seller or transporter of such natural gas, less any revenues received as a result of any fuel-related transactions including the release of any firm capacity, the sale of any natural gas by EPMI for and on behalf of FRONTERA, which are conducted in accordance with the approved Fuel Management Plan [Excluding all such costs to the extent that they are incurred in connection with Transactions which predate the Effective Date – calculated using a weighted average cost methodology].

 "Fuel Management Plan" means the strategy developed cooperatively by EPMI and FRONTERA, consistent with the Marketing Strategy, and the Trading and Risk Policy that provides the greatest likelihood, using Prudent Marketing Practices, to produce the most reliable delivery and most economic charges for natural gas for consumption by the Facility.

+“Fuel Manager” See Section 10

 “Fuel Strategy” means the plan agreed upon from time to time by the Risk Management Committee for the reliable and economic delivery and consumption of natural gas by the Facility for the purpose of generating Energy.

-“GAAP” means current generally accepted accounting principles recognized by the Financial Accounting Standards Board and applied to companies whose equity shares are traded on any regulated public equity exchange.
+“GAAP” means generally accepted accounting principles recognized (from time to time) by the Financial Accounting Standards Board and applied to companies whose equity shares are traded on any regulated public equity exchange.